Made with

 This structural perspective leads directly to how flowcharts are organized at a diagram level.

-A clear flowchart design depends on how symbols are arranged.
+To create a flowchart with a clear structure, it is important to organize symbols using a consistent flowchart layout.
 Good diagram architecture helps readers understand the workflow quickly without tracing multiple lines or jumping between sections.

 Primary Process Path